Crown-Commercial-Service/ccs-migration-alpha-tools/modules/postgres-etl/README.md

 AWS Services: RDS for source and target databases, S3 for intermediate storage, ECS for running extraction and loading tasks and Step Functions for orchestration.

-Kubernetes: Dispather to monitor S3 for changes and Jobs for data transformation
+Kubernetes: Dispatcher to monitor S3 for changes and Jobs for data transformation

 Jenkins: Orchestrates the pipeline by triggering Step Functions, monitoring jobs and logging execution.
 Please refer to the `ccs-jenkins-jobs` repo for the [Postgres ETL job](https://jenkins-eks.techopsdev.com/job/digitalmarketplace-1.5/job/postgres-etl/).